Bloodless surgery and medication avoids using donor blood transfusions . Goals of bloodless surgery include:

 Your doctor will:

 If available, the doctor will use your own blood if a blood transfusion is needed.
-To prepare, a nurse will collect and store your blood.
+To prepare, a healthcare team member will collect and store your blood.
 You may be given IV fluids to replace any blood taken.
 To make sure that there is enough blood to use, your doctor will create a plan to help your body make more blood.
 This plan may involve:

 Common IV Placement